onflow/flow-go/fvm/README.md

 ## Design

 The structure of the FVM package is intended to promote the following:
-- **Determinism**: behaviour of the VM should be consistent and predictable, producing the identical results with the same inputs.
+- **Determinism**: the VM should be consistent and predictable, producing identical results given the same inputs.
-- **Performance**: the VM should expose functionality that allows the caller to manage parallel computation.
+- **Performance**: the VM should expose functionality that allows the caller to exploit parallelism and pre-computation.
-- **Flexibility**: the VM should support a variety of use cases including execution, verification and network emulation.
+- **Flexibility**: the VM should support a variety of use cases including not only execution and verification, but also developer tooling and network emulation.

 ### `Context`

 A `Context` is a reusable component that simply defines the parameters of an execution environment.
-For example, all transactions within the same block would share a common `Context`.
+For example, all transactions within the same block would share a common `Context` configured with the relevant block data.

 Contexts can be arbitrarily nested.
-Each child context inherits the parameters of its parent, but is free to override any parameters that it chooses.
+A child context inherits the parameters of its parent, but is free to override any parameters that it chooses.

 ### `HostEnvironment`

-A `HostEnvironment` is short-lived component that is consumed by an invocation.
+A `HostEnvironment` is a short-lived component that is consumed by an invocation.
 A `HostEnvironment` is the interface through which the VM communicates with the Cadence runtime.
 The `HostEnvironment` provides information about the current `Context` and also collects logs, events and metrics emitted from the runtime.